FarmData2/FarmData2/modules/README.md

     form: {
       ...,
     },
+    validity: {
+      ...
+    }
     createdCount: 0,
   };
 },
 ```

+The form will have an `isValid()` computed property that uses the `validity` values to set the `show-validity` prop of all of the components and to enable/disable the submit button.

 Every API call made in created must increment `createdCount` when finished.